RaspAP/raspap-docs/docs/ap-basics.md

 In practice, this number depends on several factors and is a much lower value, as discussed in [this FAQ](/faq/#maxclients).

 ## Troubleshooting
 RaspAP gives you advanced control over several Linux networking-related services.
 As a result, your AP may fail to start for a variety of reasons.
+You may also encounter errors connecting clients to the AP, have no internet on AP clients, or observe clients being disconnected from the AP for no apparent reason.

-If this happens, one of the best diagnostic tools at your disposal is RaspAP's built-in service logging facility.
+If any of the above happens, one of the best diagnostic tools at your disposal is RaspAP's built-in service logging facility.
 You may enable the `hostapd` service log by sliding the **Logfile output** toggle on the **Hotspot > Logging** tab and choosing **Save settings**.
+Finally, choose
+**Restart hotspot** and check the log output.

 ![](https://user-images.githubusercontent.com/229399/116439036-5c56b080-a84f-11eb-87ee-318932347daf.png)

 Similarly, you may also enable DHCP server activity by sliding either of the two logging options on the **DHCP server > Logging** tab.

+### Diagnosing problems
+Look for any reported errors logged by the `hostapd`, `dhcpcd` or `dnsmasq` services.
+In most cases, errors thrown by one or more of these services have been discussed in various online forums.
+Start by searching the official [Raspberry Pi forums](https://www.raspberrypi.org/forums/) or [Raspberry Pi on Stack Exchange](https://raspberrypi.stackexchange.com/).
+Chances are the problems with your AP have been discussed and answered before.

+The RaspAP [FAQ](/faq/) is a rich source of troubleshooting info that is continuously updated with answers to the most commonly asked questions.

+### Reverting to base settings
+It is always advisable to begin with RaspAP's [default configuration](/defaults/), which has been rigorously tested and validated with the project's [supported operating systems](/#compatible-operating-systems).
+If, after modifying RaspAP's default settings, your AP no longer functions as expected, simply run the [Quick installer](/quick/#usage) again to restore these default settings.

+### Accessing backups
+Each time you revert to RaspAP's base settings, your existing service configuration files are automatically backed up to `/etc/raspap/backups`.
+In this way, you can compare the differences between your files and the default configuration, if needed.
+Similarly, the web files located in the default `/var/www/html` root are backed up to `/var/www` in a directory named with a timestamp.
+Therefore, any changes you've made to RaspAP's internals are preserved.